Anjan Puisto: Description

 Anjan Puisto has a size of approximately seven hectares.
 The arboretum is located in a hilly area on an isthmus between the lakes of Ala-Säynätjärvi and Iso-Palvanen.
 It features 28 ponds, all self-dug by Anja.
-The animals of the park include partridges, pheasants, peacocks, chickens, turkeys, and rabbits.
+The animals of the arboretum have included partridges, pheasants, peacocks, chickens, turkeys, rabbits, pigs, cows, sheep, and a dog named Rihanna.

-The trees of Anjan Puisto include species such as Pinus peuce, Betula pubescens f. rubra, Picea abies f. pendula, Betula pendula 'Youngii', Picea abies f. aurea, Quercus robur, Salix euxina 'Bullata', Picea mariana, Picea pungens, Phellodendron amurense, and Picea abies 'Sampon pallo.
+The trees of Anjan Puisto include species such as Pinus peuce, Betula pubescens f. rubra, Picea abies f. pendula, Betula pendula 'Youngii', Picea abies f. aurea, Quercus robur, Salix euxina 'Bullata', Picea mariana, Picea pungens, Phellodendron amurense, Picea abies f. virgata, and Picea abies 'Sampon pallo.
 The plants of the arboretum also include various flowerbeds.